UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Hybrid Markov-based Shadow Engine

 Crucially, to ensure that the object dynamics transition to a purely physical interaction state synchronously with the policy assuming full control authority, the gain coefficients follow the same linear decay schedule as the hand action blending weight $\beta_t$.
 The decay is defined as:

-where $K_p^{start}$ and $K_d^{start}$ represent the initial values for the proportional and derivative gains. $T_{decay}$ is the predefined decay horizon, which is identical to the threshold used in the Dexterous Hand Control module.
-This synchronization guarantees that the auxiliary support force $F_{support}$ is completely removed ($K_{p,e}=0, K_{d,e}=0$) exactly when the shadow engine ceases its guidance ($e \ge T_{decay}$), forcing the policy to maintain object stability independently.
+where $T_{decay}$ is the predefined decay horizon, which is identical to the threshold used in the Dexterous Hand Control module.
+This synchronization guarantees that the auxiliary support force $F_{support}$ is completely removed ($K_{p,e}=0, K_{d,e}=0$) exactly when the \textit{shadow engine} ceases its guidance ($e \ge T_{decay}$), forcing the policy to maintain object stability independently.